Skip to content

 value = int(user_input)

-except Exception: # Catches more than intended
+except Exception: # catches way more than ValueError

-# ❌ Using exceptions for expected conditions
+# ❌ Exceptions as control flow for expected conditions

 try: